resistancevictoria/resistancevictoria.com/readme.md

 **&lt;/geekout&gt;**

-Direct questions about this website to `agent@resistancevictoria.com`
+Direct questions about this website to `agent@vic.blue`